erindb/corenlp-ec2-startup/README.md

 ## Once you're SSHed into an Ubuntu instance

-Just run `INSTALL.sh` on a new instance.
+Clone this repo into your home directory.
+Then run `INSTALL.sh` on a new instance.
 That will set everything up.

 When the installation is done, you can start running the server by running `SERVE.sh`.